antoineco/kOVHernetes/README.md

 ### :warning: CoreOS Container Linux image

-The *Container Linux* image available in the OVH image service as of 06/21/2017 is outdated and misses features required by the `kovh` client (Ignition OpenStack compatibility, *rkt* wrapper scripts).
+The *Container Linux* image available in the OVH image service is outdated and misses features required by the `kovh` client (Ignition OpenStack compatibility, *rkt* wrapper scripts).

-Until this problem is tackled by OVH, please follow the instructions at [Running CoreOS Container Linux on OpenStack][coreos-openstack] to download the latest Stable release, then upload it to your OVH account with:
+Until this problem is tackled by OVH, please follow the instructions at [Running CoreOS Container Linux on OpenStack][coreos-ostack] to download the latest Stable release, then upload it to your OVH account using the [openstack client][ostack-cli]:

 ```sh
 ❯ openstack image create \